Joseph Ayo Babalola

-Joseph Ayo Babalola (25 April 1904 – 26 July 1959) was a Nigerian Christian minister and evangelist.
-He was the first General Evangelist of the Christ Apostolic Church, popularly called CAC in Nigeria.
-He was credited with healing powers.
+Joseph Ayo Babalola (25 April 1904 – 26 July 1959) was a Nigerian Christian minister and the leader of the Christ Apostolic Church, popularly called CAC in Nigeria.
+He was a healing evangelist.

 Early life

-Babalol a was born of Yoruba parents at Odo-Owa, in Kwara State.
-He was brought up as an Anglican.
+Babalola was born of Yoruba parents at Odo-Owa, in Kwara State and brought up as an Anglican.
 He attended elementary school at Oto-Awori on Badagry Road, Lagos State, in 1914.
-He reached standard four before he became a blacksmith's apprentice where he studied for two years.
 He then became a steamroller operator under the PWD (Public Works Department), then under the control of Great Britain.
-After 15 days of training, he was able to drive without any assistance.
-After nine months; he became a master driver.
-A steamroller was first assigned to him on 1 April 1928 to work on the Osogbo – Ilesha road.
-On June 14, 1928, he transferred to Akure – Ilesha road.
-Babalola was baptized in Lagos lagoon in December 1929.
+He worked as a steamroller.